 To create a new compensation matrix, click the Compensation button from the side panel.
 In the compensation menu, select all parameters you would like to include and match the parameter to the appropriate single-stained control file.
-Floreada does a pretty good job of matching parameters and control files, but it may require some manual adjustment.
+Floreada will automatically try to choose the best file for the parameter you select.
 Once all the parameters/files are selected and matched, hit "Apply" to begin the calculating the matrix.
-It may take a few moments, depending on how fast you computer is, how many parameters you are compensating, and how many events are in the file, Once the calculation is completed, compensated populations will appear in the file tree for all files in the current project.
+The time to process varies depending on how fast your computer is, how many parameters you are compensating, and how many events are in the file.
+Once the calculation is completed, compensated populations named "Autospill" will appear in the file tree for all the relevant files.

-Additionally, after calculating a matrix, an "AutoSpill" gate will appear for all control files, showing the FSC vs SSC gate that was used in the algorithm.
-Again, Floreada does a decent job a selecting an appropriate population to use for the calculation, but you may need to make adjustments.
-If you do want to make changes, just adjust the "AutoSpill" gate manually and rerun the compensation algorithm exactly as before.
+Additionally, after calculating a matrix, an "AutospillBounds" gate will appear for all control files, showing the FSC vs SSC gate that was used in the algorithm.

 Additionally there are some additional unofficial keywords to specify compensation matrices, which companies used prior to an official keyword being fully specified.
 The "SPILL" keyword is similar in structure to the official spec and will likely work ok.
 Other compensation keywords will be ignored.

-To view a spillover matrix, you can double click it in the file tree.
+To view a spillover matrix, you can right click on it in the file tree and click "Details".
 The table in the compensation menu is represented as defined in the FCS specification.
 An example spillover matrix from the FCS3.1 specification and its interpretation is shown below:

 Table 1: Spillover matrix specifying a 2-way compensation between "FITC" and "PE" parameters, with a spillover of 10% from FITC to PE and 3% from PE to FITC. - FCS3.1 Specification pg.26